Skip to content

 Navigating the landscape of climate-smart agriculture and programs can often feel like a full-time job to provide farmers with the information they need to be successful.
 This presentation will cut through the noise surrounding climate-smart agriculture to identify trends and hot topics to hone in on what information will support landowners and farmers who enter this space.

-Tackling Invasives & Driving Engagement with Tool Banks
+Tackling Invasives and Driving Engagement with Tool Banks

 All